Dowell-Lab/Bidir_Counting_Analysis/README.md

     --tss_win                      Window added from mu to overlap bidirectionals with gene TSS windows to identify 5' gene bidirectionals (default=25)
     --count_limit_genes            Minimum coverage (fraction of gene covered by reads) required to consider a gene transcribed and possibly convoluting transcription (default=0.7)
     --count_limit_bids             Minimum total counts summed from all samples required to consider a bidirectional possibly convoluting gene transcription (default=30)
-    --get_fixed_genecounts         Whether or not you want to get counts for genes after removing strongly transcribed bidirectionals overlapping genes
+    --get_fixed_genecounts         Whether or not you want to get counts for genes after removing strongly transcribed bidirectionals overlapping genes (if don't want then make "FALSE")

 Files to Use (with Defaults):
     --genome                       Only needed if --crams is used (default is /scratch/Shares/dowell/genomes/hg38/hg38.fa) --tss_1kb_file                 sorted bed file with 500bp region +/- around TSS of all genes (including putatives) (Default in assets of github repo)
     --gene_put_file                sorted bed file of all gene isoforms (Default in assets of github repo) --gene_put_10kbdntm_file       sorted bed file of the termination site of gene isoforms to 10kb downstream (Default in assets of github repo)
     --gene_count_file              sorted bed file of 5prime truncated genes over which you want to count
 ```

-### Testing

-Run the `example_run.sbatch` found in tests/ to double check that you can run it successfully.

-You must make the following edits to the file:
-1. The error and output paths (lines 3 & 4)
-2. The variable SRC_DIR (point based on where you house this repository)
-3. The path to the conda environment (line 24)

-You should get the following output in tests/out:
-    * counts/
-        * fixed_genes_Testing_8.29.25_counts.txt
-        * fixed_genetss_Testing_8.29.25_counts.txt
-        * fixed_nongenetss_Testing_8.29.25_counts.txt
-    * regions/
-        * nontss_bid_Testing_8.29.25_forTFEA.bed
-        * tss_bid_Testing_8.29.25_forTFEA.bed
-        * tss_bid_Testing_8.29.25.txt
+**WARNING** Including getting the fixed genecounts can take awhile due to using bedtools coverage.

 ### Example Run on Fiji